 Visitors are welcome at Fuqua School.
-Upon arrival, all visitors, including parents and family members, must check in at the administrative office and receive a visitor's pass, then check out from the office when leaving campus.
+If interested in visiting a classroom space, please reach out and schedule a time with the teacher.
+All visitors, including parents and family members, must check in at the administrative office and receive a visitor's pass, then check out from the office when leaving campus.